Amirtha2105/Fraud-Detection-System-for-Financial-Transactions-/README.md

 ## Future Improvements

-- Use deep learning for sequential fraud pattern detection
+- Can use deep learning for sequential fraud pattern detection
-- Integrate real-time data via APIs
+- Can Integrate real-time data via APIs
-- Implement advanced anomaly detection techniques
+- Also this can be implemented advanced anomaly detection techniques

-## 📂 Folder Structure
+## Folder Structure

 ├── fraud2/ # Jupyter notebook for EDA, feature engineering, modeling and deployment